Michael Richards

 Suttell & Hammer

-• Prepared motions to amend, judgment renewals, and judgment domestications.
+• Drafted and prepared motions to amend, judgment renewals, and judgment domestications in support of high-volume creditors' rights litigation.

-• Entered judgment data and e-filed motions with the court.
+• Entered judgment data with accuracy and filed motions electronically in compliance with court rules and procedural deadlines.

 Learning Spaces IT Student Assistant